 The modules must be revisited and completed every five (5) years.

 The modules for both mentees’ and mentors’ should be completed at the beginning of your mentoring partnership or when you first become a mentor.

-The purpose of the mentoring manual is to guide both the mentor and mentee through the mentoring partnership.
+Mentoring Manual – a guide for both the mentor and mentee through the mentoring partnership.
 It is a resource of information about mentoring and aims to provide an understanding of responsibilities to successfully complete the partnership.

-The purpose of this document is to provide health practitioners with a set of principles and recommendations to optimise the self-management education, support and care provided to people with diabetes in their practice.
-Review of this document is recommended for all CDEs and may be a good discussion point for mentoring sessions.
+Person Centred Care Website and Toolkit – resources to optimise the self-management education, support and care provided to people with diabetes in their practice.
+Review and implementation of this information is recommended for all CDEs and may be a good discussion point for mentoring sessions.